ZachBeta/DOOM.rb/RULES.md

 ## Performance Guidelines

 ### Rendering and Physics
-- Follow modern OpenGL practices as outlined in `RENDERER_PLAN.md`
+- Use software rendering techniques for all graphics
-- Use shader-based rendering instead of fixed-function pipeline
+- Implement efficient pixel buffer operations
-- Replace immediate mode rendering with VBOs and VAOs
+- Focus on optimizing raycasting calculations
 - Avoid unnecessary object creation in tight loops
 - Consider using memoization or caching for expensive calculations
 - Use profiling to identify bottlenecks